Best Time to Water Your Lawn and other Watering Tips

 Also, remember that sloped areas will have more tendencies for runoff.
 The best times to water your lawn is in the early morning or early evening when there is generally less wind and heat.
 The least desirable times are in the heat of the afternoon, when water evaporates too quickly and very late in the evening, which can cause the lawn to stay wet all night.
 This may encourage disease development.

 As each lawn area is unique, there are no formulas or automatics for determining a watering schedule.
-Keep in mind that fenced lawn areas and shaded turf generally requires less water than do lawns in full sun.
+Keep in mind that fenced lawn areas and shaded turf generally require less water than do lawns in full sun.
 The best schedules are those determined by observing the appearance of your lawn.

 Lawns that are watered sufficiently generally are healthy and uniform in color and growth.
 Whereas lawns that are under-watered will typically be uneven, with areas of poor or little growth.
 Often a poorly designed irrigation system or plugged or damaged sprinkler heads causes this condition.
 These problems are frequently identified when a “can test” is conducted.